Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Geraldo Perdomo, who went 0-for-3 last time out, take on Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+Geraldo Perdomo -- with a slugging percentage of .320 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Los Angeles Dodgers, with Ryan Pepiot on the hill, on August 30 at 10:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+In his previous game he had a one-hit showing (1-for-3) against the Dodgers.

 Geraldo Perdomo Game Info & Props vs. the Dodgers